Ab initio informed 20Ne(p, p$\alpha$)16O reaction elucidates the emergence of alpha clustering from chiral potentials: Results and Discussions

 Similarly, low $T_p^\mathrm{L}$ proton kinetic energies probe -- to a certain extent -- higher-energy alpha particles that leave the nuclear interior.
 Even though the scattering waves have a smaller amplitude in the interior region due to the absorption effect arising from the imaginary part of the optical potential and suppress the reaction sensitivity to this region, the larger difference of the interior AMD and SA-NCSM wavefunctions lead to some noticeable deviations (at a logarithmic scale) at low $T_p^\mathrm{L}$ energies, in both the height and the shape of the TDX tail (Fig.~\ref{fig:xsec_cmp}).
 However, in this region, the 0p-0h contribution yields a cross section comparable with that of the entire SA-NCSM cluster wavefunction, likely as a result of the similar wavefunction behavior at short distances (Fig.~\ref{fig:xsec_cmp}, inset).
 In particular, the NNLO$_{\rm opt}$ chiral potential suggests strong mixing between the clusters within the nuclear medium predominantly arising from 0p-0h configurations, as discussed next.
 With such mixing, the \textit{ab initio} informed cross section agrees with the measurements below $T_p^\mathrm{L} \sim 55$ MeV within about $1\sigma$ (Fig.~\ref{fig:xsecSANCM}b).

-To understand the cluster features within the nuclear medium, as emerging from the NNLO$_{\rm opt}$ chiral potential, we examine the intrinsic (\textit{body-fixed}) one-body density (Fig.~\ref{fig:obd}), which is made of the densities of practically five spatial natural orbitals (with maximum of four particles per orbital, two protons and two neutrons with spin up and down).
-Each of these contributes $19.9\%$ to the overall occupancy and is calculated as an eigenvector of the one-body density matrix for the SA-NCSM $^{20}$Ne ground state, using configurations with probability amplitudes more than 2\%.
-Clearly, the natural orbitals with dominant $p$-shell and $sd$-shell contributions (blue shades in Fig.~\ref{fig:obd}) are important in shaping the $\alpha$ surface peak.
+To understand the cluster features within the nuclear medium, as emerging from the NNLO$_{\rm opt}$ chiral potential, we examine the intrinsic (\textit{body-fixed}) one-body density (Fig.~\ref{fig:obd}), {which informs about the probability of finding a single particle at a given position within the $^{20}$Ne ground-state wavefunction.
+The eigenvectors of the one-body density matrix are often referred to as natural orbitals.
+We find that only five spatial natural orbitals are largely occupied (with maximum of four particles per orbital, two protons and two neutrons with spin up and down).
+Each of these natural orbitals contributes $19.9\%$ to the overall occupancy and is calculated as an eigenvector of the one-body density matrix for the SA-NCSM $^{20}$Ne ground state using basis configurations with probability amplitudes more than 2\%.
+Clearly, the natural orbitals with dominant $p$-shell and $sd$-shell contributions to the density (blue shades in Fig.~\ref{fig:obd}) are important in shaping the $\alpha$ surface peak.
 However, among the two, the positive-parity natural orbital contributes significantly to both the surface peak and the interior, and thus highly overlaps with the cluster in the center described by a dominant $s$-shell configuration (Fig.~\ref{fig:obd}a).